silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 Everytime I had something to say or show, I’d post it on some social media almost immediately.
 It was a normal thing to do.
 Even if it faded in recent years, I see it as a strange behaviour from my part.

-It could be a reflection brought up by the fact I know myself a bit more now, but it always took me some time **to assimilate concepts and form opinions**.
+It could be a reflection brought up by the fact I know myself a bit more now, but it always took me some time to assimilate concepts and form opinions.
 That’s why I now prefer writing on my blog, and why I recently slowed down posting: [I’m elaborating some recent learnings and realisations]({{ site.url }}/design-digested/information-overload/).

 ## Conclusion

-**Quitting social media has been a good decision for me**.
+Quitting social media has been a good decision for me.
 I’m more focused, less anxious and have more free time.
 These, plus the various lockdowns, allowed me to reflect and concentrate more on what matters.
 This decision is not for everyone, but it’s important to realise how much influence social media has on our lives, how much they can change our behaviours and ways of thinking.
 And then make decisions for ourselves.

 ## Go deeper